santhoshvec24/Week-1-VSD-RISC-V-Tapeout-Program/Day_1/README.md

 # Day 1: Introduction to Verilog RTL Design & Synthesis
+#### This document covers the complete workflow of a 2:1 Multiplexer using Verilog in Yosys and th SkyWater 130nm standard cell library.
+---
 ### *SKY130RTL D1SK1 L1 Introduction to iverilog design and test bench*
 ### Simulator
 - A simulator is a software tool that checks your digital circuit’s functionality by applying test inputs and viewing outputs.
 This helps you verify your design before hardware implementation.